Ongoing protests could drag down economies in both Hong Kong and China: Bank of East Asia

 But the unrest has been fuelled by broader worries about the erosion of freedoms guaranteed under the "one country, two systems" formula put in place after Hong Kong's return to China in 1997, including an independent judiciary and the right to protest.

-In the most recent cause for concern, China said on Wednesday a Chinese staff member of the British consulate in Hong Kong was under "administrative detention" in China for violating Chinese law.
+In the most recent cause for concern, a Chinese national working at Britain's Hong Kong consulate has been detained in China's border city of Shenzhen for violating the law, likely worsening already strained ties between Beijing and London.

-The staff member, Simon Cheng, did not return to work in Hong Kong on Aug.
-9 after visiting the neighbouring mainland city of Shenzhen the previous day, Hong Kong news website HK01 reported, citing his girlfriend and family.

 The protests have prompted sharp reactions from Beijing, which has accused foreign countries, including the United States, of fomenting unrest.
 China has also sent clear warning that forceful intervention is possible, with paramilitary forces holding drills in neighbouring Shenzhen.